If you’re an Amazon seller, you know that optimizing your Amazon listing can directly impact your product ranking and sales.

 What is the Amazon A9 algorithm, and how does it work?

-The next thing the Amazon A9 algorithm does is an attempt to figure out the purchase likelihood based on the past performance of your product.
+Next, the Amazon A9 algorithm attempts to figure out the purchase likelihood based on the past performance of your product.
 It looks at the following metrics at the keyword level: